\ By Denise Stripes for Wilburn & Associates

-Courageous Conversations: Should America Pay
+Courageous Conversations: Should America Pay Reparations for Slavery?

 I want to thank Denise Stripes for attending our last Courageous Conversations and capturing the essences of what took place.
 The following is her perspective of what transpired.

 Anyone who has read Toni Morrison’s Beloved has somewhat of an idea concerning the details of the Middle Passage and slavery but, if one has not experienced it, that idea is vague at best.
 Those whose ancestors experienced these things may have a better idea, though even their accounts are second-hand.
 Though some have done research that indicates the possibility that trauma from slavery has been passed on to the descendants of slaves, the argument, though cogent, is not conclusive.
 If, as the research suggests, the trauma has indeed been passed on, the question of whether America should pay reparations for slavery takes on a new layer of understanding.